 Apparently the effectiveness of using baseball cards as a marketing tool had worn off or become too expensive but ’79 was the swan song for Hostess panels.

 Again, Hostess was smart enough to print a card of a young Ozzie Smith with its set and they put him on the same panel with Nolan Ryan making it the most valuable of all individual Hostess panels issued from 1975-79 at about $60 (and you’ll also get Willie Montanez…whoo hoo!).
 Expect to pay $60 or more for a nice, graded one but remarkably, you can buy a pretty decent ungraded example for $20 or less.
 A high quality Smith-Ryan panel might be one of the most underrated cards of the ’70s.
 The number of panels compared to the number of Topps Ozzie rookies is miniscule.

-Complete Hostess panel sets from 1979 have a book value of around $300.
+Complete Hostess baseball card panel sets from 1979 have a book value of around $300.

 There were unissued proof cards made for the last four Hostess sets.
 They are extremely rare and include players who do not appear on the snack cake boxes.
 Most are middle of the road or common players but in ’76, the Steve Carlton is worth about $100 and the Fergie Jenkins around $75.
 In ’79, Willie McCovey and Alan Trammell proofs are the most valuable.

-On an average day, around 3,000 Hostess cards from the 1970s can be found on eBay ranging from complete boxes to single cards to panels, some of which have been professionally graded (yes, PSA does grade them).
-Click here to see what's up for bid now.
+On an average day, around 3,000 cards from the Hostess baseball card sets can be found on eBay ranging from complete boxes to single cards to panels, some of which have been professionally graded (yes, PSA does grade them).
+Click here to see what’s up for bid now.